newhavenio/code-of-conduct/README.md

 ## Contact info

-Feel free to contact any of the NewHavenIO board members at any time.
-You'll likely get a faster response on Slack than by e-mail.
+Feel free to contact any of the NewHaven.io board members at any time.
+You'll likely get a faster response on Slack than by email.

-Henry Quinn (@henry)
+Henry Quinn | @henry | henry@newhaven.io
-Jenn Nolte (@Jenn Nolte she/her)
+Jenn Nolte | @Jenn Nolte she/her | jenn@newhaven.io
-Josh Levinson (@jlevnhv)
+Josh Levinson | @jlevnhv | josh@newhaven.io
-Steve Voils (@steve)
+Steve Voils | @steve | steve@newhaven.io
-Tom Reznick (@tom)
+Tom Reznick | @tom | tom@newhaven.io
-Ben Mindyette (@ben)
+Ben Midyette | @ben | ben@newhaven.io

-All board email addresses are FirstName@newhaven.io.
+Additionally you can email conduct@newhaven.io with any concerns or questions you may have.

 ## License and attribution

 This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Portions of text derived from the [Denver Devs Code of Conduct](https://denverdevs.com/resources/code-of-conduct/) which itself borrowed from the [Django Code of Conduct](https://www.djangoproject.com/conduct/), the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), and th [Citizen Code of Conduct](http://citizencodeofconduct.org/)
+Portions of text derived from the [Denver Devs Code of Conduct](https://denverdevs.com/resources/code-of-conduct/) which itself borrowed from the [Django Code of Conduct](https://www.djangoproject.com/conduct/), the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy), and the [Citizen Code of Conduct](http://citizencodeofconduct.org/)

 Revision 1.0.
-Posted 2 December 2019.
+Posted 3 December 2019.